 One Saturday, my dad and I were conversing on politics and environmental issues until he randomly decided to teach me how to make coffee.
 He made it look easy by pouring in what seemed to be a fibonacci pattern.
 However, when I tried to do so, I couldn't follow the pattern.
 As he snickers looking at my panicked face, he guides my hands, giving a feel on how to do the "fibonacci" pouring.

-When the coffee finished brewing I took a sip, flavors exploded, the acidity was in perfect moderation allowing all sorts of notes such as caramel and berry to pop up.
+When the coffee finished brewing, I took a sip.
+Flavors exploded, the acidity was in perfect moderation, allowing all sorts of notes such as caramel and berry to pop up.
 It was magical.
-We kept talking while drinking the coffee until mom shouted "dinner".
+We kept talking while drinking the coffee until mom shouted “dinner!".

-Within the next week whenever I pass by coffee shops, I would order a pour over.
-The barista used the exact same beans, but it never tasted as good as the one my dad made.
-The following week I again searched for coffee that tasted as good as the one with my dad but to no avail.
+Within the next week, whenever I pass by coffee shops, I would order a pour over.
+The baristas used the exact same beans, but they never tasted as good as the one my dad made.
+The following week I continued my search, again to no avail.

-It has been 2 weeks since our last coffee session and here I was again with a coffee facing my dad.
-I took a drink and again for some inexplicable reason it tasted magical.
+It has been 2 weeks since our last coffee session, and here I was again with a coffee facing my dad.
+I took a sip.
+Again, for some inexplicable reason, it tasted magical.
 After much pondering, I realized that it wasn’t good coffee that I was searching for.
 I was searching for quality time with my dad.
 Slowly conversing with my dad about random topics was what made drinking the coffee so enjoyable.

+Hi Brian:

+I love this story.
+I can feel your authenticity, a shot to the heart on the prompt :)

+My suggestion is to keep the writing short and simple.
+It’s okay to use more concise wordings and shorter sentences to give nuances to the situation.

+Overall, I think this is nearly polished.
+All the best!

+Thalia